Relative to any non-arithmetic set: Non-arithmetic is a degree spectrum

 Let $\mc{A} \ncong \mc{B}$ be computable $\mc{L}$-structures as in Theorem \ref{thm:jump-inversion-structures}, i.e., for $S$ a complete $\Sigma^0_{2n+1}$ set there is a computable sequence of structures $\mc{C}_i$ such that

 and

 Moreover, we have a $\mathbf{0}^{(n)}$-computable $\Sigma_{n+1}$ sentence $\varphi$ such that $\mc{A} \models \varphi$ and $\mc{B} \nmodels \varphi$.

 Consider the language $\{U_k : k \in \omega\} \cup \{R_\ell : \ell \in \omega\}$ where all of these are unary relations, and we think of the $R_\ell$ as being c.e.\ relations.
-This is (one choice for) the usual language in which the Slaman-Wehner structures are defined; the $U_k$ are sorts, and we think of an element $a$ as c.e.-coding the set $\{ \ell : R_\ell(a)\}$; the standard construction is to have the elements of the $k$th sort code exactly the finite sets $\{W_e : \text{$W_e$ finite and $W_e \neq W_k$}\}$.
-The $R_\ell$ are made into c.e.\ relations by some form of Marker extension such as by attaching a loop of length $\ell+3$ to $a$ to signify that $R_\ell(a)$.
+This is (one choice for) the language in which the Slaman-Wehner structures are defined.
+The $U_k$ are sorts, and we think of an element $a$ as c.e.-coding the set $\{ \ell : R_\ell(a)\}$.
+The standard idea for the construction is to have the elements of the $k$th sort code exactly the finite sets $\{W_e : \text{$W_e$ finite and $W_e \neq W_k$}\}$.
+The $R_\ell$ are made into c.e.\ relations by, e.g., replacing them in the structure by attaching a loop of length $\ell+3$ to $a$ to signify that $R_\ell(a)$.
+It is easier to think of the $R_\ell$ as being in the language but being c.e.\ in a computable copy.

-In constructing $\mc{M}$ we will also apply a variant of the unfriendly Marker extensions to the relations $R_\ell$ while leaving the $U_k$ alone.
+In constructing $\mc{M}$, rather than making the relations $R_\ell$ c.e., we will apply a variant of the unfriendly Marker extensions to the relations $R_\ell$ while leaving the $U_k$ alone.
 The language will consist of the unary relations $U_k$ as well as additional binary relations $D_{\ell}$ and $\overline{D}_{\ell}$, an equivalence relation $E$, and the symbols from $\mc{L}$ the language of $\mc{A}$ and $\mc{B}$.
 The $U_k$ will still be sorts, but we now have elements not satisfying any of the $U_k$.
 For each $x \in U_k$, the relations $D_{\ell,s}$ and $\overline{D}_{\ell,s}$ will associate with $x$ two infinite sets

 These sets will partition the elements which are not in any of the sorts $U_k$. $E$ will be an equivalence relation on all of the non-$U$ elements and will divide each of these sets $D_{\ell}(x)$ and $\overline{D}_\ell(x)$ into infinitely many infinite equivalence classes.
 Each equivalence class will be split across both $D_{\ell}(x)$ and $\overline{D}_{\ell}(x)$ for some $x$.
 Each equivalence class, when restricted to $D_{\ell}(x)$ or $\overline{D}_{\ell}(x)$, will be the domain of an $\mc{L}$-structure.
 Thus each of these $\mc{L}$-structures in $D_{\ell}(x)$ will have an associated $\mc{L}$-structure in $\overline{D}_{\ell}(x)$ in the same equivalence class, which we call its dual.
 The elements of these $\mc{L}$-structures will be elements outside of the sorts $U_n$, and these structures will all be disjoint from each other.
 Among each $\mc{L}$-structure and its dual, one will be isomorphic to $\mc{A}$ and the other to $\mc{B}$.
 See Figure \ref{fig} for a depiction of the elements associated to some $x$.